magarena/magarena/release/README.txt

 - improved the resolution of some token images
 - added support for "whenever player gain life" trigger
 - added support for non-creature auras
+- ensure that order of blockers does not change when the attacker they were blocking is destroyed

 - fixed a bug where the "When Targeted" trigger does not activate for spells with kicker